When you arrive at any of our SWISH clinics, please go to the reception desk where a member of our team will be able to help you.

 For a sit and wait appointment (some places call it walk in)

 Please note that times advertised for our sit and wait clinics are the times we open and close.
 We usually have to stop admitting patients 30 minutes before the closing time to allow time for the final patient.
 Occasionally clinic admission will be closed much earlier if there has been high demand and lots of people are already waiting.

-If you do drop in, please go to the reception desk where the receptionist will be able to check that we have an available slot for you.
+If you do drop in, please go to the reception desk where the receptionist will be able to check that we have availablity based on the numbers already waiting.

 Please note that sit and wait appointments are only available at certain clinics.
 Click here to see clinics that offer sit and wait appointments

 Our reception staff will ask you to complete some registration details and will then direct you to a waiting area.

 You may notice that some patients arriving after you, are called in before you.
 This is because we run different clinics.
 In most clinics we have general waiting rooms with both male and female services running together which may be new to you.

 We will try and keep waiting times to a minimum, but sometimes appointments do overrun.